seniorita-developer/travel-notes-blog/README.md

 Project has been deployed on Heroku: https://travel-notes-blog.herokuapp.com/

 To run the project with commant line:
-1 - create a virtual environment
+1) create a virtual environment: virtualenv env_name
-virtualenv env_name
-2 - activate your virtual environment (for Windows) env_name\Scripts\activate
+2) activate your virtual environment (for Windows): env_name\Scripts\activate
-3 - run server
+3) run server:
 python manage.py runserver